scippie75/arch_bto_17cl63/README.md

 ## Correct syntax highlighting in vim for c11 and c++11
  * see https://www.vim.org/scripts/script.php?script_id=3797

+## Power management
+This is very important.
+I destroyed my battery on my other laptop by not having configured this correctly and draining the battery completely every time.
+It is important to configure that the system shuts down (or sleeps/hibernates) when the battery gets lower than say 10%.
+Somewhere below 10% is the really bad zone for batteries and it is said that it is best for batteries to be recharged when the reach < 50%.

+To configure this, see: https://wiki.archlinux.org/index.php/Power_management

+However, I just installed the package powerkit and started it with i3.
+Configuring it is easy.

 ## Powerline in bash
  * yay -Syu powerline powerline-fonts